microsoft/metered-billing-accelerator/README.md

 For the `nodecharge` meter, you can also see that the `usageToBeReported` array contains an object `{ "planId":"free_monthly_yearly", "dimension":"nodecharge","resourceId":"fdc778a6-1281-40e4-cade-4a5fc11f5440","quantity":5.0,"effectiveStartTime":"2021-12-22T09:00:00Z"}`, indicating that the usage emitter must report a `free_monthly_yearly/nodecharge = 5.0` consumption for the 09:00-10:00 time window on December 12th, 2021.

 The `usageToBeReported` array contains a TODO list of API call bodies to be submitted to the Azure Marketplace Metering API.

+> The data structures in this document might diverge slightly from the implementation, and are for illustrative purposes only.
+Please refer to the [unit test data structure folder](src/Metering.Tests/data/) for real samples.

 ## Configuration via environment variables